boostr-network/boostr-pax-contracts/README.md

 - **Minting Flexibility:** Secure your Smart Pack through direct purchase using the native currency or a specified ERC-20 token.
 Alternatively, they can be pre-minted by the contract owner and later opened to reveal the treasures within.
 - **Discover the Unseen:** Upon opening, a Smart Pack reveals 5 random ERC-1155 tokens from its linked Collectibles contract, curated at the time of deployment.
 - **A Burn with Purpose:** Open your Smart Pack to not only discover your collectibles but also send the pack itself to the burn address, ensuring a cycle of renewal and rarity.
-- **Patience Pays Off:** Hold onto your Smart Pack for up to 2 years to enhance your chances of uncovering more rare collectibles from the linked collection.
+- **Patience Pays Off:** Hold onto your Smart Pack for up to 2 years to enhance your chances of uncovering more rare collectibles from the linked collection, or stake your SmartPack to reduce the time of reaching maximum boost for up to 6 months.

 ## Smart Collectibles: A Spectrum of Rarity